On the homogenization of partial integro-differential-algebraic equations: Setting

 \section{Setting}

 We recall the setting of evolutionary equations established in \cite{PicPhy} or \cite[Chapter 6]{Picard}.
+For the construction of the time-derivative $\partial_t$, we particularly refer to \cite{KPSTW2014}.
 Let $H$ be a Hilbert space and denote by $L_2(\R;H)$ the space of $H$-valued $L_2$-functions.
 The operator assigning to each weakly differentiable $H$-valued function its weak derivative is skew-selfadjoint.
-Define the unitary Fourier transform $\s F: L_2(\R;H)\to L_2(\R;H)$ as the closure of the mapping defined for $f$ belonging to $C_c^\infty(\R;H)$ the set of indefinitely differentiable, $H$-valued functions with compact support.
+Define the unitary Fourier transform $\s F: L_2(\R;H)\to L_2(\R;H)$ as the closure of the mapping defined for $f\in C_c^\infty(\R;H)$.
 Let

-For $\nu>0$ define $H_{\nu,0}(\R;H):= L_2(\R,\exp(-2\nu x)\dd x;H)$ the space of $H$-valued (equivalence classes of) square-integrable functions with respect to the weighted Lebesgue measure with Radon-Nikodym derivative $\exp(-2\nu (\cdot))$.
+For $\nu>0$ define $H_{\nu,0}(\R;H)\coloneqq L_2(\R,\exp(-2\nu x)\dd x;H)$ the space of $H$-valued (equivalence classes of) square-integrable functions with respect to the weighted Lebesgue measure with Radon-Nikodym derivative $\exp(-2\nu (\cdot))$.
 We also write $H_{\nu,0}(\R)$ if $H=\C$.
 The mapping $\exp(-\nu m): H_{\nu,0}(\R;H)\to L_2(\R;H):f\mapsto (x\mapsto \exp(-\nu x)f(x))$ is unitary and the operator

 is normal in $H_{\nu,0}(\R;H)$.
-If there is no risk of confusion, we simply write $\partial_0$ instead of $\partial_{0,\nu}$.
-We have $\partial_{0,\nu}^{-1} \in L(H_{\nu,0}(\R;H))$ with $\Abs{\partial_{0,\nu}^{-1}}=1/\nu$.
-Introducing the \emph{Fourier-Laplace transform} $\s L_\nu:= \s F \exp(-\nu m)$, we get
+If there is no risk of confusion, we simply write $\partial_t$ instead of $\partial_{t,\nu}$.
+We have $\partial_{t,\nu}^{-1} \in L(H_{\nu,0}(\R;H))$ with $\Abs{\partial_{t,\nu}^{-1}}=1/\nu$.
+Introducing the \emph{Fourier-Laplace transform} $\s L_\nu\coloneqq \s F \exp(-\nu m)$, we get

 Consequently,